 Decisions regarding coverage for a medical service or procedure are generally governed by the language of the insurance policy.
 These policies are developed by the insurance companies and act like a legal contract between the insurance company and the patient.
 Insurance policies usually, but not always, cover all “medically necessary” services and procedures.
 These insurance policies, however, contain many exceptions to exclude those services and procedures that are determined to be experimental, elective, inappropriate, or otherwise medically unnecessary.
 Some, but not all, policies will specifically exclude coverage for a particular condition.

-What can I do if coverage is denied?
+What can I do if coverage is denied for a particular claim?

 A recent government study indicated that coverage denials are reversed on appeal approximately 40% of the time.
 Insurance companies deny claims for coverage for a variety of reasons, usually relating to billing errors or questions about a patient’s eligibility for a given service or procedure.
 It is important to find out why you are being denied coverage in your particular case.
 The first step in resolving a coverage dispute is for the insurance company to provide the patient and/or the patient’s treating physician with a written explanation for the coverage denial.

 Many insurance policies have an appeal process which guides the process for patients and their families to follow when insurance coverage for a service or procedure is denied.
 Therefore, consulting your insurance policy is one of the first steps you should take when responding to a denial of coverage.
-Appeal forms may be available through the insurance company’s website.
+Appeal forms may be available through the insurance company’s website and procedures to follow may also be contained in the Explanation of Benefits form (EOB) you receive following a service.
 There is often a time limit to how long a patient can wait to file an appeal, so do not delay!

 Frequently appeal procedures require a patient to write a letter explaining why the service of procedure is medically necessary and appropriate for the patient’s condition.
 Insurance companies may also need medical records from a physician to support the position that a service or procedure should be covered or to dispute the insurance company’s reason for denying the claim.